Tent pegging

 At Ecoivres, France, a cavalryman displays his tent-pegging skills at a Horse show organised by the XIII British Corps, 20 June 1917.

-Tent pegging (sometimes spelled tent-pegging or tentpegging) is a cavalry sport of ancient origin, and is one of only ten equestrian disciplines officially recognised by the International Equestrian Federation.
+Tent pegging (sometimes spelled tent-pegging or tentpegging) is a cavalry sport of ancient origin, in which a mounted horseman attempts to strike or pick up a small item (such as a tent peg) with a weapon at high speed.

+It is one of only ten equestrian disciplines officially recognised by the International Equestrian Federation.
 Used narrowly, the term refers to a specific mounted game with ground targets.
 More broadly, it refers to the entire class of mounted cavalry games involving pointed and edged weapons (lance and sword) on horseback, for which the term "equestrian skill-at-arms" is also used.

 Origin

 Tent pegging has been practised by mounted riders since at least the 4th century BC.
 Eurasian empires spread the game around the world.
-As a result, the game's date and location of origin are ambiguous.
+As a result, the game's date and location of origin are unknown.

 In all accounts, the competitive sport evolved out of cavalry training exercises designed to develop cavaliers' prowess with the sword and lance from horseback.
 However, whether tent pegging developed cavaliers' generic skills or prepared them for specific combat situations is unclear.

 According to the International Equestrian Federation, "most equestrian authorities are of the opinion that tent-pegging originated in the Indian subcontinent during the middle ages in the battlefields as a tactic used by the horsed cavalry against elephant mounted troops" A cavalier able to precisely stab the highly sensitive flesh behind an elephant's toenail would cause the enemy elephant to rear, unseat his mahout, and possibly run amok, breaking ranks and trampling infantry.

-The term "tent pegging" is certainly related to the idea that cavalry mounting a surprise pre-dawn raid on an enemy camp could use the tent-pegging skills to sever or uproot tent pegs, collapsing the tents on their sleeping occupants and sowing havoc and terror in the camp.
+The term "tent pegging" may be related to the idea that cavalry mounting a surprise pre-dawn raid on an enemy camp could use the tent-pegging skills to sever or uproot tent pegs, collapsing the tents on their sleeping occupants and sowing havoc and terror in the camp.
 However, there are few reliable accounts of a cavalry squadron ever employing such tactics.

 Because the specific game of tent-pegging is the most popular equestrian skill-at-arms game, the entire class of sports became known as tent-pegging during the twilight of cavalry in the twentieth century.